RaviSoji/colab_utils/README.md

 - Wants [Colab Notebooks + Google Drives] to work more like [Jupyter Notebooks + hard disks].
 - Doesn't have time to gamble on learning new APIs.
-- Experienced with writing Python code to manage data and train models.
+- Is experienced with writing Python code to manage data and train models.

 __Dependencies__
 - A [Google account](https://accounts.google.com/signup)